The 1-Day Divorce Program

 Most people don’t need to go to court after separation.

-In fact, court can be a costly, hostile and slow way to resolve property division, children and support issues.
+In fact, court can be an extremely costly, hostile and slow way to resolve property division, children and support issues.

 We now offer the 1-Day Divorce program in British Columbia – another option for people wanting to resolve child and property division issues amicably, quickly, and cost-effectively.
 Suitable for separating married and common law couples.